AdmiralFish/audacity_automation/README.md

 Final script will automate the process of creating short audio clips.

+### Instructions

+Before running the script ensure audacity is open and has 'mod-script-pipe' enabled.
+- Edit --> Preferences --> Modules --> mod-script-pipe 'Enabled'.

+Also ensure the relevant files to be merged are placed in the correct order within the 'set_a' and 'set_b' folders respectively.

+After the script has finished running the merged files and associated audacity projects will be visible in the exported_files and exported_projects folders.

 ### Task list

 - [x] Initatie pipeline to Audacity